Cohomological VC-density: Bounds and Applications: Preliminary Background and results

-In this section, we recall some basic facts on the analogs of the constructions of the previous sections in the setting constructible sheaves in the etale topology and in the o-minimal setting.
-The use of the etale topology will allows us to extend the VC-density results to the ACF case (for arbitrary fields including char. $p$) and the latter to the o-minimal setting.
+In this section, we recall some basic facts on the analogs of the constructions of the previous sections in the setting constructible sheaves in the \'{e}tale topology and in the o-minimal setting.
+The use of the \'{e}tale topology will allows us to extend the VC-density results to the $\mathrm{ACF}$ case (for arbitrary algebraically closed fields including those of characteristic $p > 0$) and the latter to the o-minimal setting.